×

 Ben Garbacx/Daily Mining Gazette

-The boardroom of the Houghton County Courthouse was packed for the meeting, members from various courts including 97th District Court Administrator and Head Magistrate Nickole Jollimore and 12th Circuit Court Judge Brittany Bulleit.
+The boardroom of the Houghton County Courthouse was packed for the meeting, with members from various courts including 97th District Court Administrator and Head Magistrate Nickole Jollimore and 12th Circuit Court Judge Brittany Bulleit.
 Also in attendance was TCPD’s Deputy Public Defender Cameron Harrington and Administrator Ann Harris.
 All spoke of the importance of TCPD.

 Jollimore read a letter from 97th District Court Judge Nicholas Daavettila, who could not attend the meeting due to obligations in Baraga County.
-Daavettila wrote that he was was once optimistic the matter could be resolved due to what he believed appeared to be confusion over accounting practices and timing of payments from the state of Michigan.
+Daavettila wrote he was once optimistic the matter could be resolved due to what he believed appeared to be confusion over accounting practices and timing of payments from the state of Michigan.
 He also stressed the importance of TCPD.
 “Since its creation in 2018, TCPD has dutifully served the citizens of Houghton County who would otherwise be unable to afford legal counsel on their own,” the Daavettila letter read.
 “Their commitment to justice and their service of the underprivileged in our community has benefited the Tri-County area in ways I cannot adequately express.”

-“All persons charged with crimes that carry the potential of incarceration are entitled to the appointment of attorney if they cannot afford one on their own.
+The letter explained the services TCPD provides: “All persons charged with crimes that carry the potential of incarceration are entitled to the appointment of attorney if they cannot afford one on their own.
 For Houghton County, this means hundreds of defendants every year.
 The Michigan independent indigent defense standards require that the incarcerated defendants must see an attorney within a brief period after their incarceration.
 TCPD never fails to satisfy this requirement.
 Moreover, a county’s public defense system must have a person qualified to defend capital cases.”

 Jollimore, however had concerns regarding with withholding the check.
 “It’s easy to push back a special date for the board.
 It’s not easy to recalender a bulk of our court dates because we don’t have indigent defense to represent these defendants in our county,” she said.
 “We would have to make sure people’s rights aren’t being violated because there are timelines with us as well.”
 Jollimore said the courts need to know if they are going to have attorneys in the courtrooms or not.
 Judge Bulleit agreed.
 “If we don’t have attorneys, you could have somebody sitting in jail who literally has nobody to represent them whose rights are being violated,” Bulleit said.
 “And we just really need to know as a court system, if we’re not going to have attorneys, because it will shut the system down, and we will harm people, and it will harm justice as a whole.”